andrea260198/quant_finance/README.md

 more evident when the codebase becomes very large and many people start working on it.

-Despite these limitations, the Mypy static checker does a good job in preventing many errors that might arise during runtime.
+Despite these limitations, the **Mypy** static checker does a good job in preventing many errors that might arise during runtime.
 It should be noted that Mypy has still some bugs.
+In addition, I make use of **Pydantic BaseModel** which is a class which enforces type correctness and immutability of the data at runtime.
+Pydantic, together with Mypy, make the code very robust.

-The big advantage of Python is the huge amount of free libraries that can be used and the fact that new code can be run at each breakpoint during debugging.
+The big advantage of Python is the huge amount of free libraries that can be used and the fact that new code can be executed when the debugger is at a certain breakpoint.

 ## CI/CD